OpenFn/lightning/DEPLOYMENT.md

 be persisted will not be retained by Lightning ans this can result in data loss, if the Kafka cluster can not make these messages available again.**

-If a Kafka message files to be persisted as a WorkOrder, Run and Dataclip, the option exists to write the failed message to a location on the local file system.
+If a Kafka message fails to be persisted as a WorkOrder, Run and Dataclip, the option exists to write the failed message to a location on the local file system.
 If this option is enabled by setting `KAFKA_ALTERNATE_STORAGE_ENABLED`, then the `KAFKA_ALTERNATE_STORAGE_PATH` ENV variable must be set to the path